isage/Adrenaline/docs/src/11-Contributing.md

 - `bubble`: The bubble launcher for Adrenaline
 - `user`: The userspace plugin that patches the PSPemu and allows extra communication between the VITA-side with the PSP-side
 - `kernel`: The kernel plugin that do the necessary patches to fix the double launch bug
-- `usbdevice`: The plugin that do the necessary patches to allow communication of PSP <-> PS3/PS4
+- `usbdevice`: The USB mass storage plugin
 - `vsh`: The plugin that patches VITA VSH for Adrenaline

 ### eCFW (a.k.a. ePSP-side)